QatarEnergy: Establishment

 The first offshore concessions were granted in 1949 to the International Marine Oil Company (IMOC), which was a subsidiary of Superior Oil and the London-registered Central Mining & Investment Co.
 Superior was previously active in offshore operations in the Gulf of Mexico and in Venezuela.
 It was the third relatively small independent American company to get involved in the Persian Gulf after the American Independent Oil Co and Pacific Western Oil Co, which were active in the neutral zone.
 In early 1950 a controversy was settled between IPC and Superior+Central Mining in which IPC's claim to the seabed to which they felt entitled under their original concession was in part granted with IPC gaining the rights to everything within a 3 mile belt around the peninsula while Superior's concession covered everything beyond 3 miles to a distance of 12 miles.
 IMOC did exploratory work in 1950 and 1951 with discouraging results and turned back the concession in 1951.
-In 1952, after IMOC had withdrawn, the Shell Co.-Qatar (SCQ) acquired exploration rights to most offshore territory with a concession dated November 29, 1952.
+In 1952, after IMOC had withdrawn, the Shell Co.-Qatar (SCQ) acquired exploration rights to most offshore territory with a concession dated 29 November 1952.
 In 1960 and 1963, the Idd Al-Shargi and Maydan Mahzam fields were discovered, respectively.
 Bul Hanine, the largest offshore field, was discovered in 1970 and began producing in 1972.

 Shell employed the first offshore drilling platform (1,200 tons) in the Eastern Hemisphere in the waters to the east of Qatar.
 The first well, Matbach No. 1 was spudded at a depth of 32 ft of water in February 1955 and was abandoned at 6,706 ft in August 1955.
 The second test, Idd el Shargi No. 1 was abandoned in December 1956 at 11,883 ft.
-As the platform was being moved to Doha for modifications it got wrecked on December 27 or December 30, 1956, with several lives lost.
+As the platform was being moved to Doha for modifications it got wrecked on 27 December – 30 December 1956, with several lives lost.
 A total of $21 million was invested in this endeavor at that point.
 The company built a new 209 ft-by-105 ft 5,930-ton platform, the Seashell, capable of drilling to 17.000 ft, in the Netherlands for $5 million.
 After commissioning in Doha Bay in December 1959, Shell struck oil with the new platform with Idd el Shargi No. 2 in April 1960 at about 8,000 ft, then drilled Hadet Shibeeb No. 1 (abandoned as a dry hole in September 1960) and then struck oil with Idd el Shargi No. 3, after which the Seashell was moved in March 1961 to the Idd el Shargi No. 4 location.